The art world has confronted forgeries for hundreds of years. To combat forgers, galleries & auction houses test the provenance of paintings.

 Verification of the video’s origin & integrity

-While any attacker could modify the original to create a deepfake, and then subsequently create their own signature of that deepfake for distribution – the attacker’s public key would not be on a whitelist of ‘known & reputable’ creators (either maintained by the industry or personally) and so the deepfake could be spotted by the validators.
+While any attacker could modify the original to create a deepfake, and then subsequently create their own signature of that deepfake for distribution – the attacker’s public key would not be on a whitelist of ‘known & reputable’ creators (either maintained by the industry or personally) and so the deepfake could be spotted by the consensus nodes.

 By analogy, if a painting purported to have been painted by Michaelangelo had a signature in the lower right that did not match known instance’s of Michaelangelo’s true signature, then that would be evidence of a forgery.